William K. Lanman, Jr. Professor of Sociology, Yale University

 Branas, CC, MC Kondo, SM Murphy, EC South, D Polsky, and JM MacDonald.
 2016.
 “Urban blight remediation as a cost-beneficial solution to firearm violence.”
 American Journal of Public Health 106(12): 2158-2164.

 Areas of Interest

-Marilyn Sommers is the Lillian S. Brunner Professor of Medical-Surgical Nursing and Director for Global Women’s Health at the School of Nursing.
+Marilyn (Lynn) Sawyer Sommers is Professor Emerita of Nursing at the School of Nursing.
 She is known for her expertise in the physiologic basis of critical illness and injury.
 She studies injury related to sexual assault and risk-taking behaviors in vulnerable populations at risk for health outcomes disparities.
 Her populations of interest (women, older adolescents, young adults) who live in poverty have poorer health than those who do not, and bear a larger burden of injury.
 She has been a frequent participant on federal panels related to research on injury and violence.
 Prior to her academic career, Sommers had fifteen years of experience as a staff nurse, clinical nurse specialist, and nurse administrator in the areas of critical care and trauma.

 Abboud, Sarah, Emily De Penning, Bridgette M. Brawner, Usha Menon, Karen Glanz, and Marilyn S. Sommers.
 2017.
 “Cervical cancer screening among Arab women in the Unites States; An integrative review.”
 Oncology Nursing Forum 44(1).